nhmvienna/MysteriousAbominableYeti/README.md

 # This repository contains a very simple first-step tutorial on how to perform bioinformatic analyses on our phyloserver.

 -   The slides to this Workshop can be found [here](https://github.com/nhmvienna/FirstSteps/blob/main/resources/Workshop_Phyloserver2.pdf) (admission to NHM private repositories necessary)
--   The recordings of the Workshop can be found on the NHM intranet under `I:\Public\mkapun\FrontiersInMolecularSystematics\Workshop_I_Phyloserver`
+-   The recordings of the Workshop can be found on the NHM intranet under `I:/Public/mkapun/FrontiersInMolecularSystematics/Workshop_I_Phyloserver`

 ### (a) Access via Remote Desktop